• Skip to main content

 • Calls from a debt collector are more impactful than written demands.

-• Most agencies do USPS change of address check only in Fixed fee service.
-They do not perform skip-tracing, which is a more accurate tool to locate the debtor and his phone number.
+• Most agencies do USPS change of address checks only in Fixed fee service.
+They do not perform skip-tracing, a more accurate tool for locating the debtor and his phone number.
 In Contingency service, almost all collection agencies rely on skip tracing.

-• A debt collector is able to negotiate payment terms even with those tough debtors.
+• A debt collector can negotiate payment terms even with those tricky debtors.
 For example, he may put the debtor in installments or settle the amount in one lump sum payment slightly lower than the original amount due.

-• A debt validation letter is sent out anyway, even during the Contingency only service therefore your debtor knows the account is with a collection agency.
+• A debt validation letter is sent out anyway, even during the Contingency only service; therefore your debtor knows the account is with a collection agency.
 So you do get a considerable benefit from this written demand as well.

 • A collection agency takes all the headaches involved in the negotiation and takes money from the debtor.
-In a fixed fee service, you have to be the one to manage payment acceptance and negotiation.
+In a fixed-fee service, you have to be the one to manage payment acceptance and negotiation.

 When is the Fixed Fee service beneficial?